FreeCAD/FreeCAD-documentation/wiki/Std_MacroStopRecord.md

 ## Usage

 1. The command is only available during a macro recording session.
 See [Std DlgMacroRecord](Std_DlgMacroRecord.md).
-2. There are several ways to invoke the command:
+2. There are several ways to invoke the command   *
     -   Press the **<img src="images/Std_MacroStopRecord.svg" width=16px> [Std MacroStopRecord](Std_MacroStopRecord.md)** button.
     -   Select the **Macro → <img src="images/Std_MacroStopRecord.svg" width=16px> Stop macro recording** option from the menu.